Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Results and Discussion

 \paragraph{Zero-Shot Generalizability of Select-DPC} The left plot of \cref{fig:reacher_figures} shows two closed-loop trajectories of Select-DPC where the controller was tasked with tracking a set of consecutive end-effector references.
-We observe that Select-DPC is able to generalize to different tasks across the entire trajectory manifold of the Reacher by reusing the same data set and without structural changes to the controller.
-While one simulation was left unconstrained, a constraint of $y < 0.1$ was added to the DPC subproblem of the other one, indicated by the red region.
-The structure of Select-DPC effectively decouples the dynamics learning/training process from the controller design.
+One simulation was left unconstrained, while a constraint on $y$ was added to the DPC subproblem of the other one, indicated by the red region.
+Since the DeePC formulation used in Select-DPC admits arbitrary, a priori unknown output-constraints, we observe that Select-DPC is able to generalize to different tasks across the entire trajectory manifold of the Reacher by reusing the same data set and without structural changes to the controller.
+The structure of DeePC effectively decouples the dynamics learning/training process from the controller design and Select-DPC extends this to the nonlinear case.
 Indeed, both the constrained and unconstrained tasks use the same data set which is unaware of the structure of the predictive control problem.
-This allows us to easily adapt the cost function or constraint terms for the task at hand in zero-shot fashion without requiring task specific data or additional online learning.
+Thanks to the DeePC subproblem, this allows us to easily adapt the cost function or constraint terms for the task at hand in zero-shot fashion without requiring task specific data or additional online learning.